Rich-Wilkyness/GitHub-Resume/README.md

 # My Resume Repository

 Welcome to my GitHub resume repository!
-This repository contains a collection of personal and school projects organized by programming language and specific project.
+This repository contains a collection of personal and some school projects organized by programming language and specific project.
 Feel free to explore my work and reach out to me if you have any questions or collaboration opportunities.

 ## Languages